-To be eligible for a baccalaureate degree, a student must earn a minimum of 30 credits at Trine University.
-To be eligible for an associate degree, a student must earn a minimum of 16 credits at Trine University.
-The last 30 credits of a four-year degree program or the last 16 credits of a two-year degree program must be taken at Trine University unless a waiver is granted by the academic dean upon the recommendation of the department chair.
+To be eligible for a baccalaureate degree, a student must earn a minimum of thirty (30) credits at Trine University.
+To be eligible for an associate degree, a student must earn a minimum of sixteen (16) credits at Trine University.
+For a Baccalaureate degree thirty (30) of the last sixty (60) credits must be earned through Trine University or sixteen (16) credits of the last thirty (30) for a two-year degree program.
+A student must be enrolled in at least one Trine class the last semester prior to graduation.